d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 and is beyond the scope of this appendix.
 However, we can start building up intuition in two dimensions.

-Suppose we have some matrix:
+Suppose that we have some matrix:

 $$
 \mathbf{A} = \begin{bmatrix}